What’s new in gallbladder cancer research and treatment?

 Chemotherapy and radiation therapy

 Researchers are looking at new ways of increasing the effectiveness of radiation therapy.
-With newer techniques such as three-dimensional conformal radiation therapy (3D-CRT), intensity modulated radiation therapy (IMRT), and proton beam radiation therapy, doctors can better aim radiation to affect only the tumor and to spare nearby normal tissues.
+With newer techniques such as 3-dimensional conformal radiation therapy (3D-CRT), intensity modulated radiation therapy (IMRT), and proton beam radiation therapy, doctors can better aim radiation to affect only the tumor and to spare nearby normal tissues.
 Doctors have also found that giving certain chemotherapy drugs just before radiation therapy may make it more effective.

 In general, chemotherapy has been found to be of limited use against gallbladder cancer, but newer drugs and combinations of drugs are now being tested.